Renters’ Rights Act: What You Need To Know

 Landlords are required to give tenants prescribed information at the start of the tenancy, to protect any tenancy deposits.
 Failure to take these steps can cause major difficulties later.

 Currently landlords of ASTs are entitled to seek possession at the end of the fixed term of the tenancy, using “section 21”.
-The incoming Renters (Rights) Bill will bring an end to these “no fault” evictions, meaning landlords will have to rely on existing and new grounds, for example they intend to sell, or occupy the premises as their home.
+The incoming Renters' Rights Act will bring an end to these “no fault” evictions, meaning landlords will have to prove a ground for possession, for example they intend to sell, or occupy the premises as their home.

 4. What is the correct form of notice?

-Once the new Bill has passed into law, landlords will have to serve section 8 notices, as section 21 will no longer exist.
+Once the new Act has come into force, landlords will have to serve section 8 notices to prove a ground, as section 21 notices will no longer exist.
 For non-ASTs, the form of notice depends on the form of tenancy/occupational rights.

-Defended possession cases can go through a full court process to trial, taking nine months to a year or more to resolve.
-There are concerns in some quarters as to how the court system will cope with the impending abolition of section 21/no fault evictions, as this may result in more cases which are ripe for dispute.
+Defended possession cases via a full court process to trial, may take months to resolve.
+There are concerns in some quarters as to how the court system will cope with the impending abolition of section 21/no fault evictions, as this may result in more delays with more cases which are ripe for dispute.

 Would you like to know more?